nico45150/nico45150/README.md

 - 👋 Hi, I’m @nico45150 , im students in math and informatiqueee
-- 👀 I’m interested in chiken because i love cooking
+- 👀 I’m interested in chiken because i love cookingdc
 - 🌱 I’m currently learning and smask burgerncvk
 - 💞️ I’m looking to collaborate on twitter bnjkj
 - 📫 How to reach me nowwwbn,fkhjkn,jk